saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 ## Disk Setup

-The exact steps required here are going to vary a lot based on your needs.
-Most likely you’ll have a root partition running your operating system on one device.
-You’ll probably want one or more devices for actually holding the blockchain data.
-For the rest of the walkthrough, we’re going to have that additional device mounted at **`/mnt/avail`**.
+The specific steps will vary significantly based on your requirements.
+Typically, you'll have a root partition for the operating system on one device, and one or more separate devices for storing blockchain data.
+For the remainder of this guide, we'll assume that the additional storage device is mounted at `/mnt/avail`.

 Before Mounting the Additional Disk it is recommended to format that disk for Use and Create a Filesystem You can [Follow Here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html) for that.